aws/eks-anywhere/docs/content/en/docs/tasks/workload/loadbalance/kubevip/bgp.md

 	--bgppeers — Comma separated list of BGP peers in the format <address:AS:password:multihop>
     ```

-    Below is an example daemonset creation command.
+    Below is an example DaemonSet creation command.

     ```bash
     kube-vip manifest daemonset \